Expand description

 are captured and coalesced to various buffers that are drained in known sequential order.
 App extensions update one at a time

 in the order they are registered.
-Windows and widgets update in parallel by default, this is controlled by WINDOWS.parallel
+Windows and widgets update in parallel by default, this is controlled by WINDOWS.parallel and parallel.

 - Sleep if there are not pending events or updates.